yangjiakai/vuetify3-openai/README.md

 <br>

 <p align='center'>
-<b>English</b> | <a href="https://github.com/yangjiakai/vuetify3-base/blob/master/README.zh-CN.md">简体中文</a>| <a href="https://github.com/yangjiakai/vuetify3-base/blob/master/README.jp.md">日本語</a>
+<b>English</b> | <a href="https://github.com/yangjiakai/vuetify3-openai/blob/master/README.zh-CN.md">简体中文</a>| <a href="https://github.com/yangjiakai/vuetify3-openai/blob/master/README.jp.md">日本語</a>
 </p>

 ## Introduction

-This is a development template that integrates frequently used features and plugins using vuetify3 + composite APIs.
-Future vuetify3 apps can be developed based on this template.
+This is a secondary development app that uses vuetify3 + composition APIs and leverages the API and demo provided by the OpenAI official website.

 ## Features